Optimizing task usage

 To adjust trigger frequency, a customer can use the Trigger Poll Interval field.
 It is available as an optional configuration in the trigger setup.
 This field allows a customer to either choose from a set of options, for example, every 6 hours / 1 day / 30 days, or define their own poll interval in minutes.

-Modifying the polling interval Modifying the pulling interval
+Modifying the polling interval Modifying the polling interval

 From modifying the polling interval, a customer can manage the number of times the recipe has to process each step and improve task usage.
 This strategy can be used in conjunction with batch or bulk triggers and actions.